Judy Lee

 Judy Lee (born March 7, 1942) is an American politician.
-She is a member of the North Dakota State Senate from the 13th District, serving since 1994.
-Senator Lee is Chair of the Human Services Committee, a standing member of the Political Subdivisions Committee, a procedural member of the Rules Committee, and an interim member of the Legislative Audit and Fiscal Review Committee.
+She is a member of the North Dakota Senate from the 13th District, serving since 1994.
+Senator Lee is the Chair of the Human Services Committee, a standing member of the Political Subdivisions Committee, a procedural member of the Rules Committee, and an interim member of the Legislative Audit and Fiscal Review Committee.
 She served as the President Pro Tempore of the North Dakota State Senate during the 60th Legislative Assembly in 2007.
 She is a member of the Republican party.
-Since 2015, American Conservative Union had ranked Lee as the most moderate Republican in the North Dakota State Senate.
+Since 2015, the American Conservative Union has ranked Lee as the most moderate Republican in the North Dakota State Senate.

 Senator Lee has a Bachelor of Science in Medical Technology and a Masters in Public Health, both from the University of North Dakota.